jvolkening/gloc/README.md

 It is important to note, however, that GLOC is not an audiobook manager, and does not manage license restrictions.
-It is a simple client which facilitates the download of legally borrowed or purchased MP3 files from the official OverDrive or eMusic servers to the user's computer.
+It is a simple client which facilitates the download of legally borrowed or purchased MP3 files from the official OverDrive servers to the user's computer.
 It can display license restrictions associated with a book (such as expiration date for borrowed books or burn-to-CD limits) but the user is responsible for abiding by any and all such restrictions and removing files when the license period has ended.